coderefinery/social-coding/content/software-licensing.md

 * **Linking Boundaries & License Selection (Legal Nuance)**:
   * **Why GPL forces copyleft**: Linking against a standard `GPL-3.0` library extends copyleft to your entire project.
 Your repository must adopt a compatible copyleft license (`GPL-3.0` or `EUPL-1.2`, which explicitly lists GPL-3.0 in its compatibility appendix).
-  * **Why LGPL or EUPL-1.2 libraries allow permissive licenses**: If the external library is licensed under `LGPL` (which includes an explicit linking exception) or `EUPL-1.2` (where European Commission guidance takes the position that dynamically linking an EUPL work through its API does not by itself create a adaptation work), copyleft does not extend to your application.
-In these dynamic linking scenarios, your own project can stay **permissively licensed** (e.g., MIT, Apache-2.0, BSD).
-However, note that this EUPL stance reflects Commission guidance rather than settled CJEU case law, and static linking or direct code incorporation continues to trigger EUPL copyleft obligations.
+* **Copyleft licenses are not compatible with each other**: two strong copyleft licenses can each demand that the combined work use *their* terms, which makes the combination undistributable.
+The classic trap is `GPL-2.0-only`: without the "or later" clause you cannot upgrade to GPL-3.0 to resolve a conflict, so GPL-2.0-only code cannot be combined with GPL-3.0 or Apache-2.0 code at all.
+Always check the exact SPDX identifier — `GPL-2.0-only` and `GPL-2.0-or-later` behave very differently.

-* **Downstream Obligations**: Downstream users who receive or run your application must receive full access to your source code under `GPL-3.0` (or `EUPL-1.2`), along with all upstream copyright notices and build scripts required to recompile the project.
+* **Downstream Obligations**: Anyone to whom you **distribute** the application must receive full access to your source code under `GPL-3.0` (or `EUPL-1.2`), along with upstream copyright notices and the build scripts needed to recompile it.
+Running the software internally, without distributing it, creates no such obligation — though note that `AGPL-3.0` extends this to network use.

 * **Allowed Inbound Code & Dependencies**: Your project can import or include other **permissively licensed** packages (MIT, BSD, Apache-2.0) and public domain waivers (CC0).
 However, all code linked together in the final executable or runtime environment must satisfy GPL compatibility.